 Committee officers will consist of a chairperson and co-chairperson.

-- The chairperson will be the Vice President for Mission Services and will be responsible for the development of agendas and for chairing all meetings.
+- The chairperson will be the Executive Director of Mission Services and will be responsible for the development of agendas and for chairing all meetings and committee consultations.

 - The co-chairperson will be designated by the chairperson, as needed, to assist the chairperson in development of agendas and will be responsible for chairing meetings in the absence of the chairperson.

-The chairperson will determine whether group decisions will be made by voice vote, written ballot or consensus.
-Members may abstain from voting when unable to commit to a specific position.
+The chairperson will determine whether committee recommendations will be made by voice vote, written ballot or consensus.
+Members may abstain from voting when unable to commit to a specific position or have a conflict of conscience regarding the issue.

 At all regular committee meetings a quorum will consist of those members who are present for the meeting.
-In the event of a special meeting that has been called to deal with an immediate, ethical issue or family consultation, a minimum of 3 committee members representing three of the following areas will be required: Nursing Services, FRHS Medical Staff, Social Services, Spiritual Care or FRHS Administration.
+In the event of a special meeting that has been called to deal with an immediate, ethical issue or family consultation, a minimum of 3 committee members representing three of the following areas will be required: Nursing Services, Faith Regional Health Services Medical Staff, Social Services, Spiritual Care or Faith Regional Health Services Administration.

 Committee Member Responsibilities